 He leased 32ha (80 acres) in Tolga which he had to clear by hand with a mattock and axe.
 Giovanni grew peanuts and vegetables.
 After years working the land, in 1937 Giovanni purchased his very own farm 64ha (160 acres) on the Barron River, Atherton-Malanda Road.

-Begins the legacy of the Gallo Dairy business that still exists today.
-The farm had an existing dairy so the family continued with that alongside growing peanuts and vegetables.
+Thus begins the legacy of the Gallo Dairy business that still exists today.
+The farm had an existing dairy, so the family continued with that alongside growing peanuts and vegetables.
 Giovanni would deliver the vegetables to grocery shops all along the coast from Innisfail to Cairns once a week that would supply the cane cutters.

 By the early 1940’s World War II was in operation and farmers on the Barron River, including Giovanni were drafted by the Army to grow vegetables for the soldiers stationed on the Atherton Tablelands.
 These were hard times for everyone.
 After the war, Giovanni continued to grow peanuts and vegetables alongside the dairy.
 He helped a lot of Italian immigrants come to Australia through sponsorship and employment.